GaloisInc/cardano-network-service-assurance/TODO/tracing-analysis.md

 - Maintenance and automation
-  - when adding new tracers to application code---or when adding datapoint/tracer abstractions---it *was* some effort to discover where and how we needed to update the /tracing infrastructure/ component.
+  - when adding new tracers to application code---or when adding datapoint/tracer abstractions---it *was* some effort to discover where and how we needed to update the *tracing infrastructure* component.
 I.e., we must update `cardano-node/src/Cardano/Node/Tracing/Tracers.hs` or modules it uses.